chinamike65/hugo-tuolesi/content/book5/book5en.md

 There are eight sufferings in the human realm: birth, old age, sickness, death, separation from love, resentment and hatred, not being able to seek, and the suffering of grasping the five aggregates.

-In the treatise created by the Bodhisattva Agatha, there are one hundred and ten kinds of suffering.
+In the treatise created by the Bodhisattva Asanga, there are one hundred and ten kinds of suffering.

 In short, people have thousands of kinds of suffering.

 Here we briefly talk about the three sufferings.
-The three sufferings are suffering, becoming suffering, and doing suffering.
+The three sufferings are suffering of suffering, suffering of change, and All-pervasive suffering.
 They are the common sufferings of the six realms.

 116

-Suffering is suffering within suffering.
+Suffering of suffering is suffering within suffering.

 Such as the suffering of the three evil realms and the suffering of human diseases.

 All six realms have suffering.

-In hell, there are sufferings such as cold and heat; in the realm of hungry ghosts, there is the pain of hunger, thirst, and fear; in the realm of animals, there is pain in killing each other; in the realm of human beings, there is the pain of war;
+In hell, there are sufferings such as cold and heat.
+In the realm of hungry ghosts, there is the pain of hunger, thirst, and fear.
+In the realm of animals, there is pain in killing each other.
+In the realm of human beings, there is the pain of war.

-To change from suffering to suffering is to change from happiness to suffering.
+Suffering of change is changes from happiness to suffering.
 In some scriptures, it is called bad suffering.

 For example, going on a trip is a happy thing, but if you walk too much, your feet will hurt, and it will become a pain.

 Eating is originally a joy, but eating too much can turn into pain.

-These are becoming suffering, and all the six realms become suffering.
+These are suffering of change, and all the six realms have the suffering of change.

-Asceticism and asceticism are aggregated suffering, because it is difficult for ordinary people to feel it, so it is more difficult to understand.
+All-pervasive suffering is difficult for ordinary people to feel, so it is more difficult to understand.

-To take the five aggregates is to do suffering.
+Grasping the five aggregates is to do suffering.
 If suffering is water, then the five aggregates are water tanks, vessels that carry suffering.

 The five aggregates are not only the instruments of suffering in this life, but also the cause of suffering in the future, because the suffering in the future also arises from the five aggregates in this life.